 6. The Alchemist — Paulo Coelho

 Paulo Coelho’s The Alchemist is an allegory about following your Personal Legend—your deepest calling.
-Its simple narrative has inspired millions worldwide; the novel has sold over 65 million copies globally3, making it one of the most influential modern spiritual fables.
+Its simple narrative has inspired millions worldwide; the novel has sold more than 65 million copies globally4.

 Key takeaway and how to practice

-Honor your Personal Legend by listening to your heart and acting on the omens you encounter.
+Honor your Personal Legend by listening to your heart and acting on the signs you encounter.

 Actionable steps:

-• Identify recurring desires: Reflect on passions that appear repeatedly in your life and write them down.
+- Identify recurring desires: reflect on passions that appear repeatedly and write them down.

-• Test your intuition: Check how choices feel—expansive or constricting—and make small experiments.
+- Test your intuition: notice which choices feel expansive and make small experiments.

-• Record omens: Keep a journal of meaningful coincidences and synchronicities to notice patterns.
+- Record omens: journal meaningful coincidences and synchronicities to notice patterns.

 Perfect for those at life crossroads or seeking renewed purpose.